Cristianboy9/Requires-Roblox-Pekora/README.md

 # TOTAL REQUIRES AMOUNT: 39

 -------------------------------------------------------------------------------------------------------
-THESE .TXT FILES YOU SEE ARE REQUIRE SCRIPTS FOR THE GAMES THAT USE A EXECUTOR TO EXECUTE SOME SCRIPTS!
+THESE .TXT FILES YOU SEE ARE REQUIRE SCRIPTS FOR THE GAMES THAT USE A EXECUTOR TO EXECUTE REQUIRE SCRIPTS!

 Require Scripts
 Used for: